-The internet is filled with great content- Awesome how-to videos, documentaries, interesting articles, funny twitter thread, or an immensely knowledgable Wikipedia entry.
+The internet is filled with great content such as awesome how to videos, documentaries, interesting articles, funny twitter thread, or an immensely knowledgeable Wikipedia entry.

-Every day we find a ton of interesting content, waiting to be consumed and enjoy.
+Every day we find tons of interesting content, waiting to be consumed and enjoy.
 But guess what?
 We all have a life outside browsing the internet!

-Check out this video to get an idea of the dynamic functions of elink’s chrome extension.
+Check out elink’s bookmark extension’s tutorial video to get an idea of the dynamic functions of elink’s chrome extension.

 If you love using the note-taking app Evernote, you’ll be delighted to know that it also offers bookmarking facilities!
 With Evernote’s web clipper, whenever you find useful information online, you can clip it to Evernote.
 Save whole pages or just the parts you want to remember, without the clutter of ads and headlines.

 You can even take a screenshot of a page, then add text, call outs, or annotations to highlight important information so you never forget why you saved it.
 Users can also add tags and remarks, edit titles, and save content to any notebook you choose so it’s easy to find it again later.

 If you loved reading magazines in the pre-internet days, you’d appreciate Flipboard, an app that wants to be your own personalized magazine!
 Flipboard allows you to collects quality content you like and then presents it in a magazine format so that it is organized and looks visually appealing.

 Just choose your preferences and your feed will be curated with articles and recommended stories.
 You can also follow others who share similar interests.

 To make the process of storing content easily, Flipboard offers “The Flip.it button”, a web bookmarklet that allows you to directly bookmark articles, videos, etc directly to your Flipboard magazine.